 Laser Cataract Surgery Procedure & Intraocular Lens (IOL)

 Laser cataract surgery is an outpatient procedure that is painless and lasts only a few minutes.
 Before the surgery, you will be given eye drops to numb the pain.
 After the natural lens of the eye is removed, an intraocular lens (IOL) is inserted by the surgeon to provide you a new vision.

 Our practice offers a variety of lenses for patients to choose from, which allow patients to see at different distances and customize vision to best fit their lifestyle.
 Types of lenses offered at Houston LASIK & Eye include Multifocal Intraocular Lenses, Accommodative Intraocular Lenses, and Toric Intraocular Lenses.

 Laser Cataract Surgery Recovery

 After the procedure, you will be provided with an eye patch to wear overnight, as well as eye drops to prevent infection and inflammation.
 You will need someone to drive you home after the surgery, but after 24 hours, you will already enjoy your new, clear vision.
 Total recovery takes about two weeks.

 Houston LASIK & Eye is dedicated to bringing you the most advanced and safest option in eye surgery.
-If you are seeking cataract surgeon in Houston, contact us to learn more about laser cataract surgery with Dr. Amjad Khokhar.
+If you are seeking cataract surgery in Houston, contact us to learn more about laser the procedure with Dr. Amjad Khokhar.
 To learn more about laser cataract surgery financing and payment options, view our cataract surgery financing page.